LiorKogan/V1/README.md

 - Each vertex has an attribute called _label_ (_vertex-labeled graph_).
 Similarly, each edge has an attribute called _label_ (_edge-labeled graph_).
 The set of vertex-labels and the set of edge-labels are disjoint.

 - Each vertex, each edge, and each unary edge has a set of attributes called _properties_.
-Each property is an ordered pair (_k_, _v_), where _k_ is the property's name, and _v_ is the property's value.
+Each property is an ordered pair - the property's name, and _v_ is the property's value.

 A _data element_ (i.e., _datum_) is an atomic unit of data.
 A _data model_ specifies the semantics and the structure of data elements and the relations between data elements.
 A data model consists of: